The best part of Hearthstone Classic is the return of Reynad and his spiraling Twitch rants

 For those who didn't watch Reynad when he and Hearthstone were in their first flush of youth, last night was the next best thing.
 Reynad was back streaming Hearthstone, hair flowing like his lockdown barber had been holding an illustration of Aslan the Great Lion, and within a couple of games so were the expletive-laced rants.
 He was angry about RNG.
 About stream snipers.
 About Twitch chat.
 It was a rapid-fire greatest hits collection delivered by a returning master still at the peak of his powers.
 Think Elvis Presley's '68 Comeback Special but with more unlucky Ragnaros shots.

 For the sake of the historic record, I've collected a few clips for our collective enjoyment.
-Let's start with an innocent enough question from the crowd: How does it feeling playing Hearthstone again?
+Let's start with an innocent enough question from the crowd: How does it feel to be playing Hearthstone again?

 "It feels fucking terrible," replies Reynad—with a grin, to be fair—as buffed Treants shatter his hero into a hundred pieces.
 "Just like I remember it!"